Health Insurance for Caretaker Relatives

 If the family's income is too high for AHCCCS Health Insurance, the children may qualify for KidsCare at a low monthly premium.

-If the child is under age 26 and was in the custody of the Department of Economic Security (DES) and placed in a foster home or with a child welfare agency on the child's 18th birthday, the child may qualify for AHCCCS Health Insurance regardless of how much money the child has.
+If the child is under age 26 and was in foster care in the custody of the Department of Child Safety (DCS) or an Arizona Tribe on the day the person turned age 18, the child may qualify for AHCCCS Health Insurance regardless of how much money the child has.